MirelaI/flask_heroku_example/README.md

 ## Setup Heroku

-Now let's setup our application to be Heroku compatible.
+In this section we are going to focus on how setup our application to be Heroku compatible.
 In order to make our application to run on Heroku we need to add the following files:

 ### Procfile